Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

   Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

 - [x]
   Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all orders in the list are selected.
+If you click the checkbox in the header, all errors in the list are selected.

 - [VIEW]
   Click this button to view a selected error.
 This button is only displayed if a single checkbox in the list of line errors is selected.

-[comment]: <> (Check, ob das stimmt, wenn errors vorhanden)
+[comment]: <> (Check, ob das stimmt, wenn errors vorhanden.
+Vielleicht: This button is only displayed if a checkbox in the list of errors is selected.
+In checkbox oben dann: Only one checkbox can be selected at a time.)

-The list displays all line errors available.
+The list displays all errors available.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

-- *Log*
+- *Log ID*
+  Log identification number.
+The ID number is automatically assigned by the system.

 - *Message*
+  Description of the error.

 - *Message*
+  Detailed description of the error.

 - *Created*
+  Date and time of the creation.

 - *Creator*
+  Name and username of the user who created the error.

 - *Last modified*
+  Date and time of the last modification.

 - *Editor*
+  Name and username of the user who modified the error.

+[comment]: <> (Check, ob es stimmt mit errors)

 ## Create view